 One way to know your customer is to understand their habits and preferences.
-Create a Persona, a fictitious customer, to sketch your customers' opinions, pains, goals and needs.
+Create a Persona, a fictitious

 Improve processes

 We usually don't think about ho we do our daily work, we just do it.
 However, the way you work is not always as efficient as it could be.
 Reflecting on your workflow can result in sometimes obvious improvements.